asllop/RunPack/TUTORIAL.md

 	0 : Boolean(false)
 ```

+**Beware of the spaces!** In RunPack, the space is the word delimiter.
+Writing "`[ a`" is totally diferent than writing "`[a`".
+In the former case we have 2 words, `[` and `a`.
+In the latter, we have one single word, identified as `[a`.

-First of all, note that in RunPack, the comma is just a word separator, like the space.
-It has no other meaning and it's used to improve readability.
+Also, note that in RunPack, the comma is just a word separator, like the space.
+It has no other meaning, it's only used to improve readability, and it totally optional.

 The stack transfer has the following format: